-The Internal Regulations were approved by the Company's Board of Directors at its meeting of 24 May 2022.
+The Internal Regulations were approved by the Board of Directors at its meeting of 24 May 2022 and amended by the Board of Directors at its meeting of 23 May 2025.

 They may be amended at any time by a decision of the Board of Directors.